Yagoona - Birrong

 Yagoona - Birrong is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Yagoona-Birrong has one of the most culturally diverse populations in Australia, with 47.4% born overseas and 69.8% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 41.5% of its population.
-However, Islam is notably overrepresented at 33.0%, compared to Greater Sydney's average of 27.9%.
+Yagoona-Birrong is among the most culturally diverse areas in Australia, with 47.4% of its population born overseas and 69.8% speaking a language other than English at home.
+The dominant religion in Yagoona-Birrong, as per data from June 2016, is Christianity, comprising 41.5% of the population.
+Islam is notably overrepresented, making up 33.0%, which is higher than the Greater Sydney average of 27.9%.

 Frequently Asked Questions - Diversity